sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_1.rst

 That little frequency table is quite helpful.
-Looking at it, there is a bit of a hint that people *might* be more likely to select hearts than clubs, but it is not completely obvious just from looking at it whether that is really true, or if thit is just due to chance.
+Looking at it, there is a bit of a hint that people *might* be more likely to select hearts than clubs, but it is not completely obvious just from looking at it whether that is really true, or if this is just due to chance.
 So we will probably have to do some kind of statistical analysis to find out, which is what I am going to talk about in the next section.